 In addition to a doctorate in psychology, most clinical and counseling psychologists need an internship, as well as one- to two-years of professional experience and a passing score on the Examination for Professional Practice in Psychology to be licensed in their state.

 The Pacific University School of Professional Psychology seeks students with academic aptitude and personal qualities that will enable them to develop personally and professionally into effective psychologists and therapists.

-The master’s degree in applied psychological science, which prepares students for work as non-licensed professionals in applied practical and research settings, requires a bachelor’s degree with a minimum GPA, prerequisite coursework in psychology, three letters of recommendation and research experience.
+The master’s degree in applied clinical psychology, which prepares students for work as non-licensed professionals in applied practical and research settings, requires a bachelor’s degree with a minimum GPA, prerequisite coursework in psychology, three letters of recommendation and research experience.

 The PhD in clinical psychology, which prepares students with a particular emphasis on the research and academic aspects of psychology, requires a bachelor’s degree with prerequisite coursework, completion of the GRE, three references and other application materials.